swdevdave/PDXQuote.com/README.md

 ### V 0.1

-Create default page- Done
+- Create default page- Done

 ### V 0.2

-Create Header & Footer - Done
+- Create Header & Footer - Done

 ### V 0.5

-Create the design flow of the page- Done
+- Create the design flow of the page- Done

 ### V 0.9 - Current

-Compelte defalt page - Done
+- Compelte defalt page - Done

-Complete Quote pages- Done
+- Complete Quote pages- Done

-Link Pages- Done
+- Link Pages- Done

-Add validations to Coverages/Drivers/Underwriting/Vehicles
+- Add validations to Coverages/Drivers/Underwriting/Vehicles

 ### V 1.0

-Create Classes - Done
+- Create Classes - Done

-Add Navigation buttons on the bottom of pages forward and back for Auto Quote (EZ)
+- Add Navigation buttons on the bottom of pages forward and back for Auto Quote (EZ)

-Store the data to ADO (Harder)..
+- Store the data to ADO (Harder)..
 CRUD

-Create the form that will be sent to my email upon completion of a quote (Not sure how I want this yet)
+- Create the form that will be sent to my email upon completion of a quote (Not sure how I want this yet)

-link up form to be sent to work email address.
+- Link up form to be sent to work email address.
 Either though a Db or locally maybe JQuery? (medium) Maybe other way..
 PHP?

-Test locally
+- Test locally

-Publish to AWS
+- Publish to AWS

-Update Domain to point to www.pdxquote.com
+- Update Domain to point to www.pdxquote.com

 - Compelted V1.0 Go live!

 ### V 2.0

 - Additional Validations

 - Test on other browswers

 - Verify Mobile Compatibilty